AnonymousWorld123/Q-Layer/README.md

 # Q-Layer
-Code for Q-Layer: Quantization Layer for Robust Convolutional Neural Network
+Code for the paper: Latent Space Quantization for Robust Convolutional Neural Network

 ## To Use
 ### Prepare Data